Lawson says videos of Jets’ Saleh fired him up to come to NY

 The 27-year-old Cole joins Davis, Jamison Crowder, Denzel Mims and Braxton Berrios in New York’s receiving group after four years in Jacksonville.
 Cole had a career-high 55 catches last season for 642 yards and five touchdowns with the Jaguars.

-Another person with direct knowledge of the contract said the Jets also agreed to terms with former Chargers offensive lineman Dan Feeney, who can play guard and center.
+Another person with direct knowledge of the contract said the Jets also agreed to terms on a one-year deal with former Chargers offensive lineman Dan Feeney, who can play guard and center.

+New York added a veteran to its secondary by agreeing to terms on a one-year deal worth $4.5 million with defensive back Lamarcus Joyner, according to another person with direct knowledge of the contract.
+The 30-year-old Joyner was released by the Raiders earlier this month after just one season with Las Vegas, where he played slot corner.

 The versatile Feeney spent his first four NFL seasons with the Chargers, who drafted him in the third round out of Indiana in 2017.
 He has started 57 games in his pro career, mostly at left guard.